Joey Meneses Player Props: Nationals vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals give up the fewest home runs in baseball (87 total, one per game).
+- Cardinals pitchers combine to allow the first-fewest home runs in baseball (89 total, one per game).

+- Flaherty gets the start for the Cardinals, his 18th of the season.
+He is 6-5 with a 4.27 ERA and 89 strikeouts in 92 2/3 innings pitched.

+- In his most recent time out on Thursday, July 6 against the Miami Marlins, the righty threw 6 2/3 scoreless innings while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.